lslee714/takeoffs/README.md

 #### Project retro notes:

+- Currently, the project allows the user to:

+  - Create a project
+  - With a project, select products from a various categories
+  - Within the cart preview, adjust the quantity and add to the project or remove it from preview
+  - On revisiting the project view, view the number of items added to the project

+- Some other features I didn't get around to due to time:

+  - View what is in the cart.
+Given the flow of the current state, specifically not storing all the product API result details in the database, this entails either: a) store the product API details in the database or b) given the API id I do store, fetch those products when a project is viewed.
+  - The location based searching.
+More below on this.
+  - Editting the information for a project.
+  - Updating the cart for a project rather than re-writing each time.

 - Not knowing the data very well, I did my best to match the story of "let users create projects and allow adding items to it" with the UX recommendations/wireframes.
 I realize this wasn't the full ask of the challenge/requirement, but I took the "fill in the requirements yourself" part in full stride, perhaps (but hopefully not) too far :D
 - I did have a bunch of questions that came up as I delved deeper; however, given the time constraints and it being the weekend, I decided to fill the blanks in myself.
 I hope that wasn't to my detriment.
 - I chose a mono-repo (but multi-app) approach, this buys me a couple of things: a) API compatibility; and b) easy developer experience for a small one-man team.